 Bare minimum, as a business owner or manager, you should spend this first hour or two on your GBL profile and get it set up so that it can bring attention to your business.
 Ultimately, you could ‘set it and forget it’ and just let it do its thing.
 It will bring your brand some benefit in this manner, but, like most marketing tools, you’ll find much more benefit if you tend to the profile on a regular basis.

-Best case scenario, you spend some time every week or so checking on the profile to be sure everything is still in order (there has been a rash of suspensions lately, likely due to an algorithm change, which requires attention to appeal) and updating your GBL posts.
+Best case scenario, you spend some time every week or so checking on the profile to be sure everything is still in order and updating your GBL posts.
 Lately, there’s also the specific COVID-19 updates (more on that in a moment).

 Tips & Tricks for Google Business Listing Posts